xenon-middleware/xenon/doc/userguide.md

 The following are all valid combinations of file system schemes and locations:

-    "file"  "/"                        connect to the local file system on Linux "file"  "C:"                       connect to the local C: drive on Windows
+    "file","/"                        connect to the local file system on Linux "file","C:"                       connect to the local C: drive on Windows
-    "sftp"  "example.com"              connect to example.com using sftp "sftp"  "test@example.com:44"      connect to example.com using sftp on port 44 with "test" as user name.
+    "sftp","example.com"              connect to example.com using sftp
+    "sftp","test@example.com:44"      connect to example.com using sftp on port 44 with "test" as user name.

 The __newFileSystem__ method also has a _credential_ parameter to provide the credential needed to access the file system.
 If this parameter is set to `null` the default credentials will be used for the scheme.
 The _properties_